GillesFischerSorbonne/telofinder/doc/index.rst

     default = 0.8

   -s, --nb_scanned_nt
-    number of nucleotides scanned in sliding window starting from each sequence extrimity.
-If set to -1, the whole sequence will be scanned, default = 20 000 bp
+    total number of nucleotides scanned for telomere detection, starting from each chromosome extremity.
+If set to -1, the whole chromosome sequences will be scanned, default = 20 000 bp

   -t, --threads
     number of threads to use, default = 1